 - International Baccalaureate Programme starting in kindergarten through 12th grade.

-- An ELA school where students speak 32 languages from 27 countries around the world.
+- A bilingual magnet school where students speak 31 languages from 31 countries around the world.

 - Saturday school enrichment and academics classes covering mathematics, foreign languages, electives and more.

 - A dual enrollment program that allows students to earn high school and college credits for courses taken at University of Michigan-Dearborn, Wayne State University and Oakland Community College, with all costs covered by the district.

 - Spanish, art, music and physical education classes in the elementary schools.

 - Support services in speech pathology, social work and psychology.